4Rom1/CUDA_TUTO/README.md

    ./Sum N

-   N is the maximal dimension of the 1d arrays or
+   N is the maximal size of the 1d arrays or

    ./Sum Nx Ny

-   where (Nx,Ny) are maximal dimensions of the 2d arrays.
+   where (Nx,Ny) are maximal sizes of the 2d arrays.